 Classroom training provides the theoretical basis upon which practical knowledge will be built.
 On its own, it is important to help students become familiar with the fundamentals.

-Further, along the way, candidates will be tested in theoretical knowledge before receiving their license.
+Additionally, candidates will be assessed on theoretical knowledge before receiving their certificate.

 Hands-On Training